 Show or hide Whiteboard for specific users in meetings using a Teams meeting policy.
 It will still be visible via the web, native clients, and the Teams tab app.

-Require conditional access policies for accessing Whiteboard using the Azure Active Directory admin center.
+Require conditional access policies for accessing Whiteboard using the Microsoft Entra admin center.

 Whiteboard on OneDrive for Business doesn't appear in the Microsoft 365 admin center.
 Teams meeting policy only hides Whiteboard entry points, it doesn't prevent users from using Whiteboard.
 Conditional access policies prevent access to Whiteboard, but doesn't hide the entry points.